Traditional Dublin Coddle

 -

-·soda bread, to serve (optional)
+soda bread, to serve (optional)

-Cook your bacon until it just starts to crisp.
-Drain on paper towels.
-Slice in half widthwise and set aside.
-Reserve fat. - Heat a flameproof dutch oven over medium heat.
+2Heat a flameproof Dutch oven over medium heat.
 Add in butter and sausages.
 Cook, about 15 minutes, until evenly browned all over.
 Remove sausages, slice widthwise into chunks.
 Set aside.

-- Using the same dutch oven, add your onions and cook, gently, for about 7 minutes until soft but not colored.
+3Using the same Dutch oven, add your onions and cook, gently, for about 7 minutes until soft but not colored.
 If necessary, add a touch of reserved bacon fat.

-- Layer onions, sausage and bacon in the bottom of the dish, seasoning each layer well with plenty of black pepper.
-Add leeks, herbs and garlic and finish with layer of potatoes.
+4Layer onions, sausage, and bacon in the bottom of the dish seasoning each layer well with plenty of black pepper.
+Add leeks, herbs, and garlic and finish with a layer of potatoes.
 Season with a little more black pepper, then pour in your stock.

-- Cover dutch oven tightly and bring to a boil on the stovetop.
-Transfer to preheated oven and cook for 1 1/2 to 2 hours, or until potatoes are tender.
+5Cover Dutch oven tightly and bring to a boil on the stovetop.
+Transfer to the preheated oven and cook for 1 1/2 to 2 hours or until potatoes are tender.

-- Serve with chunks of soda bread to mop up the juices.
+6Serve with chunks of soda bread to mop up the juices.